learn-co-curriculum/dsc-permutations-and-factorials-v2-1/README.md

 ## Introduction

-In the previous lab, you defined at a few sample spaces by counting the total number of possible outcomes.
+In the previous lab, you defined a few sample spaces by counting the total number of possible outcomes.
 This is not very practical when sample spaces grow.
 In this lab, you'll be introduced to *permutations*, which will provide a structured way to help you define sample space sizes!

 ## Objectives